Ventilation and Indoor Air Quality

 Spot Ventilation.
 Exterior exhaust fans should be installed in all bathrooms and kitchens.
 These fans remove humidity and carbon monoxide.
 The most effective fans are quiet and durable.
 Use fans that operate at one sone or less and exhaust to the outdoors.
 Fans equipped with timers or de-humidistat controls are useful to ensure the fans run for a sufficient period of time.
 A good rule of thumb is to run a bathroom fan for about 45 minutes after a shower.

 Dilution Ventilation.
 Dilution ventilation addresses the entire living space.
 Air changes (exchanging indoor air with outdoor air) and air cleaning help determine the effectiveness of dilution.
-Air changes result from a combination of natural ventilation (infiltration; leakage; windows) and mechanical (controlled) ventilation.
+Air changes result from a combination of natural ventilation (infiltration, leakage, windows) and mechanical (controlled) ventilation.
 Air cleaning occurs when particulates are filtered and when air is dehumidified to remove moisture.
 The goal is to provide sufficient changes to ensure a healthy environment.
 There are several types of heating and cooling systems with filtration that can be installed to accomplish this.
-A common element necessary in all systems is duct sealing, particularly on the return side (side drawing in the air).
-The Air Conditioning Contractors Association (ACCA) provides guidance on duct sealing in its Manual D: Duct Design.
+A common element necessary in all systems is duct sealing, particularly on the return side (the side drawing the air into the duct).
+The Air Conditioning Contractors of America (ACCA) provides guidance on duct sealing in their Manual D (Residential Duct Systems).

-Sizing HVAC Systems: It is important not to oversize a system.
+Sizing HVAC Systems.
+It is important not to oversize a system.
 Oversizing can contribute to poor air distribution and insufficient dehumidification, creating an environment that promotes mold growth.
 Oversized heating systems can “short cycle,” meaning that the system does not run long enough to turn the fan on for a sufficient period to distribute new air.
-Systems that short cycle during air conditioning will deliver cold air in short bursts but not necessarily dehumidify the air.
+Systems that short cycles during air conditioning will deliver cold air in short bursts but not necessarily dehumidify the air.
 The resulting cold, clammy environment can encourage mold growth.
 Some contractors oversize HVAC systems to compensate for duct leakage and to minimize complaints about heating or cooling delivery.
-The ACCA provides guidance on system sizing in its Manual J.
+The ACCA provides guidance on system sizing in their Manual J (Residential Load Calculation).

 HVAC Systems Can Contribute to Air Quality Problems.
 HVAC systems can also exacerbate indoor air quality problems.
 The HVAC system may be contaminated (because of mold in duct lining or bacteria on coil or filters, for example), and the system may spread these pollutants throughout the home.
 Second, the HVAC duct distribution system can spread pollutants from one portion of the home to another.
 Regular maintenance and duct sealing can help minimize these problems.